Samu01Tech/riassunti-uni/Cybersecurity/Access Control.md

 4. **Only-one-applicable**: If more than one policy or policy set applies to the request, the request is treated as "Indeterminate."
 If only one policy or policy set applies, the result of that policy or policy set is used to determine the result of the request.
 If no policies or policy sets apply, the request is treated as "Not applicable."

-An **obligation** is a specific action or requirement that must be carried out or satisfied in order to grant access to a resource.
+An **obligation** is a specific action or requirement that must be carried out or satisfied in order to grant or deny access to a resource.
 Obligations are often used to enforce additional security measures or to provide additional information or context when granting access to a resource.

+These can be notify the user if something went wrong, log the access, ask for a human administrator in case of indeterminate state, lock out a user if has too many failed login attempts, ecc...

 ### XACML Architecture